My Main Page with Links to My Other

 the thief would be no more likely to commit a crime than anyone else.
 And it would not influence others to be more or less likely to commit a crime.

-Unlike the old behaviorists who were
+Unlike old behaviorists

-that produces desired results--reward, reasoning, punishment, propaganda.
+that produces results--reward, reasoning, punishment, propaganda.

-The new behaviorism is not opposed to
+The new behaviorism does not oppose

 mental processes of humans is extremely, extremely difficult.
 Better to focus on

 behavior.
-We are flawed, they argue, at knowing what is going on in our minds.
+We struggle at knowing our minds.

-We do not remember well, and we remember things--false memories--that never
+We do not remember well, and we remember false events.
+Scientists do not fully

 understand the miniscule nervous systems of slugs, let alone humans.